Here’s How to Add Volume to Hair for Easy, Everyday Glam

 How to Volumize Hair

-1. Start with clean hair.
+1. Start with Clean Hair

-Especially for gals with thin hair, it’s important to start off with a clean slate.
+It’s really important to start off with a clean slate.
 That means freshly washed and conditioned hair.
 If you have particularly thin, fine hair, oils from your scalp can weigh down this flirty style.

 Fine hair can be a little bit fragile, so we suggest you take the extra minute to lightly dry your hair.
 It makes a big difference in making sure you aren’t damaging your hair or roughing up the cuticle.
 Also, try not to whip your hair up into the towel, which can cause tearing or breakage.

-3. Add in some mousse.
+3. Add in Some Mousse

-4. Dry hair.
+4. Dry Hair

 Before your hair starts to dry, apply a heat protectant throughout your hair.
 This will help ensure that you don’t dry out the ends of your hair.
-We like how Nexxus Promend Heat Protecting Mist helps protect strands while providing a shiny finish.

-5. Curl strands.
+5. Curl Strands

-7. Brush your hair.
+7. Brush Your Hair

-Get Fine Dyed Hair Looking Thicker
+Make Fine Dyed Hair Look Thicker

-1. Be careful with hot tools.
+1. Be Careful with Hot Tools

 It’s no secret that hot tools can be damaging to your hair and can lead to splitting and breakage.
 While this isn’t good in general, it’s particularly not stellar for those with fine hair since this hair type is more vulnerable to damage.
-When you have to heat-style, be sure to use a heat protectant, like TIGI Copyright Custom Create Heat Protection Spray, to help combat against the harsh stressors under high temps.
+When you have to heat-style, be sure to use a heat protectant, like TIGI Copyright Custom Create Heat Protection Spray, to help combat the harsh stressors under high temps.

-Sure, oil sounds nice, but at the end of the day, the formulation will simply build up on your fine strands and lend to an overall limp appearance, which can make your hair appear greasy.
+Sure, oil sounds nice, but at the end of the day, the formulation will simply weigh on your fine strands and lend to an overall limp appearance, which can make your hair appear greasy.
 If you need some oil to smooth out your hair, make sure to use a little bit so that your hair won’t be weighed down.

-3. Minimize touch-ups.
+3. Minimize Touch-Ups

 As much as we love a recently-dyed head of hair, it’s a well-known fact that the more you process your locks, the more brittle they can become.
 While this is okay for some people, for people with fine dyed hair it means that your hair could break off easier, making it even thinner.
-Now, keep in mind, to an extent getting your hair dyed has the wonderful ability to create a fuller effect simply due to the texture of the dye on your strands, so it’s essential to find the happy medium.
+Now, keep in mind that getting your hair dyed has the wonderful ability to create a fuller effect simply due to the texture of the dye on your strands, so it’s essential to find the happy medium.
 Ask your stylist for their opinion and you’ll be on the right track to a headful of luscious locks in no time.

-4. Mousse is your BFF!
+4. Mousse is Your BFF!